Scala – options

 • 0 Comments

 Scala Option[ T ] is a compartment for nothing or one component of a given kind.
 An Option[T] can be either Some[T] or No object, which addresses a missing worth.
-For example, the get technique for Scala’s Map produces Some(value) if a value comparing to a given key has been found, or None if the given key isn’t mention in the Map.
+For example, the get technique for Scala’s Map produces Some(value) if a value comparing to a given key has been or None if the given key isn’t mention in the Map.

 Use case 1: